ImagineThisNHS/ImagineThisNHS.github.io/guidelines/components/dropdown.md

 ## Naming & Grouping

-Components will need to adhere to the following these rules:
+Components will need to adhere to the following rules:

 1. The whole dropdown selector must be a group
 2. This group's name must contain `dropdown`
 3. A dropdown group must only have one 'option'.
-This will an option of the drop-down selector.
+This will be an option of the drop-down selector.
 4. The name of the option text should follow `option ChoiceHere` (blank space in between).

 ### Example of Naming & Grouping